🦎 General Info

 Horizontal walking branches

-Live plants (highly recommended)
+Live plants (highly recommended) such as: Pothos, Schefflera, Ficus, Hibiscus,

 Jackson’s prefer naturalistic, leafy environments.